kedro-org/kedro/docs/source/visualisation/visualise_charts_with_plotly.md

 * `plotly.PlotlyDataSet` which only supports [Plotly Express](https://plotly.com/python/plotly-express)
 * `plotly.JSONDataSet` which supports Plotly Express and [Plotly Graph Objects](https://plotly.com/python/graph-objects/)

-To use the Plotly datasets, you must update the `requirements.txt` file in the `src` folder of the Kedro project to add the following dependencies:
+To use the Plotly datasets, you must update the `requirements.txt` file in the root folder of the Kedro project to add the following dependencies:

 ```text